 Parts for resale

-Store on racks where possible.
+Store in a manner that prevents damage to the part - on racks where possible.

 Store any parts from which liquids could escape on an impermeable surface.